Dementia Action Week 2019 #DAW2019

 When working with scientists at City University, they were able to show that some of our language games help reduce symptoms of depression and depression has now been linked to dementia.
-By playing certain Peak – Brain Training games you can help reduce depression symptoms.
+By playing a specific Peak – Brain Training game, you may be able to reduce depression symptoms.
 Whilst working with Cambridge University we developed brain training games which boost your ability to remember things; as memory and loss of memory can be a symptom of dementia, optimising your ability to remember things is of paramount importance.

 By investing a short amount of time to train your brain each day, you may be helping with your cognitive development for many years to come.